jimtrama/Azk-frontEnd/README.md

-# This repo is the front-end of a file-managment (cloud)
+# This repo is the front-end of a file-managment (cloud) System
 - docs in the server signing opption in a pre-defined place in the documens whith the click of a checkbox
 - reviewing files signed for an expense
 - check remaining signs